SuperOfficeDocs/superoffice-docs/docs/en/service/reply-templates/learn/create.md

     > If you include both plain text and HTML text, the receiving email program chooses the "best" version, which will normally be HTML.
 Remember that messages sent without a plain text version are readable only by email programs that support HTML.

     * In the large field in the centre of the screen, enter the reply template content itself.
 It is always this text that is used when you [add reply templates to messages][4].
-    * **Spell check**: Click here to spell check the message in the language specified in the **Language** list.
+    * **Spell check**: Starts a spell check of the message in the language specified in the **Language** list.

 8. In the **HTML text** tab, enter the following information:

     * **Include HTML text**: Check this option to include the text underneath in an HTML version of the email.
 This is used for customers with email programs that can read HTML (such as Outlook).
-Your message will often come across more clearly if you send the email as HTML, since you can use images and colors in the text.
+Your message will often come across more clearly if you send the email as HTML, because you can use images and colors in the text.
     * In the large field in the middle of the screen, enter the HTML-formatted text you want to include in the message to the customer.
 Remember that images linked to here must be on a server accessible by recipients of the email.
 For example, you can add images that previously uploaded to **External documents**.

 9. In the **SMS text** tab, you can add reply template text for sending by SMS.
 Enter the following information here: